MithrilJS/mithril.js/docs/mithril.redraw.md

 ### Changing redraw strategy

-If you need to change how Mithril performs redraws, you can change the value of the `m.redraw.strategy` getter-setter to either `"all"`, `"diff"` or `"none"`.
-By default, this value is set to `"all"` when running controller constructors, and it's set to `"diff"` for all subsequent redraws.
+If you need to change how Mithril performs a redraw, you can change the value of the `m.redraw.strategy` getter-setter to either `"all"`, `"diff"` or `"none"`.
+The new strategy will apply to the next scheduled redraw, if any.
+By default, Mithril sets this value to `"all"` before running controller constructors, and it sets it to `"diff"` before event handlers are triggered.

-The strategy flag is meant to only be changed in a context where Mithril auto-redraws.
-This means `m.redraw.strategy` can be called from controller constructors and from template event handlers.
-Note that changing this flag only affects the next scheduled redraw.

 After the redraw, Mithril resets the value of the flag to either "all" or "diff", depending on whether the redraw was due to a route change or not.

+Changing the flag outside of a redrawable context does nothing since the flag gets reset when entering one of the documented redrawable contexts above.

+When the flag is set to "all", Mithril throws away the current view and redraws from scratch.
+This is the default for going from one route to another.

+When the flag is set to "diff", Mithril performs a diff between the old view and the new view and applies patches to the DOM only where needed.

+When the flag is set to "none", Mithril skips the next redraw.
+You don't need to change this flag to something else again later, since Mithril does that for you.

 ```javascript
 var module1 = {}